 Get immediate medical attention.
 Many accident victims underestimate the need to seek medical attention right after the accident.
 However, getting medical care as soon as possible after the accident can give you an accurate picture of your damages, which will have a positive impact on your future claim.

 Do not accept the insurer’s first offer.
 Often, initial settlement offers do not fully cover the extent of the damages suffered by the victim.
 When you get a settlement offer from an insurance company, it is best to consult with an attorney before accepting the offer to ensure that the proposed amount is adequate.

 Document everything.
 The evidence you collect and the documentation you can present to prove your damages and losses will directly affect how much your case is worth.
 Thus, if you want to maximize compensation, you need to document everything about your injuries, obtain witness statements, and gather all available evidence proving the other party’s fault.

 Being injured in an unexpected accident can be a life-altering experience that might affect you and your loved ones for years to come.
 At Blaszkow Legal, PLLC, our personal injury attorney can help you navigate Virginia’s legal system and pursue the maximum compensation in your case.

 Turn to Experienced Legal Counsel

 If you were injured in any kind of accident, you might be feeling overwhelmed.
 Turn to experienced legal counsel to start moving forward.
 Our knowledgeable personal injury attorney at Blaszkow Legal, PLLC, assists injured individuals in Alexandria, Virginia, and other parts of the state.
-Get a case evaluation with Attorney Joseph A. Blaszkow to find out how much your case is worth.
+Get a free case evaluation with Attorney Joseph A. Blaszkow to find out how much your case is worth.